cajhin/capsicain/README.md

 - Fast.
 Low-fat C/C++ code.
 1 exe 1 dll 1 ini.
 Never writes, only reads inside its folder.

 ### Features of the default config
 This is the config I use myself.
 I call it the King Configuration, because, like the King in Chess, fingers must never move more than one key from their base position into any direction to write and edit any text.
-(Exceptions: Escape, Enter).
+(Exceptions: Escape, Enter, app-specific combos that I have not considered).

-- Hold CapsLock + right hand -> Cursor control layer.
+- Hold CapsLock + right hand keys -> Cursor control layer.
 I LOVE this!!
     I J K L = Cursor
     Z U = Home/End
     H = Backspace
     etc.

+- Hold CapsLock + left hand keys -> Windows Ctrl-Combos
+    A S D F G = Undo Cut Copy Paste Redo
+    Q W E R = SelectAll GotoTop Find FindNext
+    Z X C V = NewFile NewTab Open Save CloseTab etc.

 - Hold TAB + right hand -> NumPad layer